 Block off the nesting boxes until your young chickens become egg laying age.— Chickens should never be allowed to sleep in nesting boxes and all young chickens seem to be drawn to sleeping in the boxes.
 Simply block off the entrances to the nesting boxes with cardboard that you can remove later.
 Encourage your flock to sleep on the roosts.
 You may have to pick them up and put them on the roosts at first after dusk.
 When the hens are around 20 weeks of age, remove the cardboard and place some wooden dummy eggs in the nesting boxes to encourage egg laying in the boxes.

 Do not let your chickens sleep in the nesting boxes.— No matter the age, every once in a while you will find a chicken sleeping in the nesting boxes.
 When you lock them up at night, inspect the boxes and remove any chickens in the boxes and place them onto the roost at dusk.

 Tidy the nesting boxes each day. — As you gather eggs, tidy up the boxes and remove any feathers or poop that you may find.
 If your chickens are not sleeping in the boxes, poop will be rare.
+This is key for clean chicken eggs.
 Using kiln dried pine shavings in the nesting boxes makes cleaning and tidying a breeze.
 I avoid straw in the boxes because it is much more difficult to clean than the shavings and the shafts of the straw make the perfect place for pests like poultry mites to hide.